gonicus/clacks/doc/concepts.rst

 and queues be the routing key, or by using an XQuery for XML based messages.

-GOsa itself uses two kinds of exchanges: the XML exchange for events, to allow dedicated filtering and the routing key based exchange to provide round robin command queues.
+Clacks itself uses two kinds of exchanges: the XML exchange for events, to allow dedicated filtering and the routing key based exchange to provide round robin command queues.